Izdatyi/node-red-contrib-fusion/README.md

 This node will save all incoming messages in memory and publish dictionaries of messages whenever a message is updated.

 Dictionaries must be configured by sending a message with the topic `fusion-configuration`.
 Its payload is a configuration object.
-The key `output-topic`  configures the topic of the published dictionary *(`fusion` by default)*.
-The key `input-topics` is a list of topics to fusion *(empty list by default)*.
+The key `outputTopic`  configures the topic of the published dictionary *(`fusion` by default)*.
+The key `inputTopics` is a list of topics to fusion *(empty list by default)*.
 When `allow-undefined` is true, dictionaries containing undefined values will be published as well *(false by default)*.

-Dictionaries may be deleted by sending a message with the topic `fusion-configuration` and an empty payload.
+Dictionaries may be deleted by sending a message with the topic `fusion-deletion` and the outputTopic as payload.

 All other messages with topics different to `fusion-configuration` will simply be saved for usage in dictionaries.
 In the current implementation, the messages are saved forever, or until the next NodeRed deployment.